-Additionally, the bill modifies the existing legal framework concerning the designation of dogs as nuisance, dangerous, or vicious.
-It specifies that a court must hold hearings for dogs that are not humanely destroyed, and it allows for the owner to appeal the court's decisions.
+Additionally, the bill modifies the existing legal framework regarding the designation of dogs as nuisance, dangerous, or vicious.
+It specifies that a court must conduct hearings for dogs not humanely destroyed under the new section 955.13.
 The bill also clarifies that during the quarantine period, the costs will be the responsibility of the dog's owner, keeper, or harborer.
-The existing section 955.222 is repealed, and new provisions are inserted to ensure that the process for handling dogs involved in attacks is more structured and legally defined.
+Furthermore, it repeals the previous version of section 955.222, streamlining the legal process surrounding dog attacks and their consequences.

 Statutes affected: As Introduced: 955.222